Highlander (film): Casting

+Peter O'Toole, Michael Caine and Gene Hackman were considered for the role of Ramirez.

 Filming

 The budget was put up by Thorn EMI.
 When brought to Russell Mulcahy, the title was The Dark Knight.
-Filming took place in Scotland, England, and New York City.
+Filming took place in Scotland, England, Wales and New York City.

 Director Russell Mulcahy filmed Highlander using music video techniques including fast cutting and pacy music.

-In preparation, actor Christopher Lambert spent months working four hours each morning with a dialect coach and four hours in the afternoons sword training with Bob Anderson, who had been a Darth Vader stunt double in the Star Wars franchise.
+In preparation, actor Christopher Lambert spent months working four hours each morning with a dialect coach and four hours in the afternoons sword training with former Olympic fencer Bob Anderson, who had been a Darth Vader stunt double in the Star Wars franchise.

 On filming a scene underwater in a Scottish loch, Lambert said, "The first time it's a surprise.
 I thought the water would be cold, but not that cold.
 The second time you know it is going to be freezing.
 The third time you turn away and you say, 'That's the last take you're doing.'"
 Director of photography Arthur Smith actually filmed the scene in which fish fall out of MacLeod's kilt, but Lambert's kilt proved to be too short.
 Smith said, "I stuck part of a drain pipe above Chris's kilt out of camera range, and fed live trout down the tube."

 Smith also had difficulties shooting MacLeod meeting the Kurgan.
 It was raining that day and the crew had to use umbrellas and hair dryers to prevent water from hitting the camera lenses and appearing on the film.
 Smith also remembered that Lambert, who was near-sighted, "kept forgetting to take off his glasses as he came over the hill on his horse."

 The filming of the parking garage scene took place in two different places.
 According to New York location manager Brett Botula, "the garage exterior is Manhattan, across from Madison Square Garden, and the interior is 'somewhere in London.'"
 The pro-wrestling match in the opening scene featured The Fabulous Freebirds vs. Greg Gagne, Jim Brunzell and The Tonga Kid.